metayeti/YABS.js/HOWTO.md

 To build this example, run `node build examples/minimal` from the repository root.

-### 7.2.
+### 6.2.
 Headers

 This example is found in [/examples/headers](/examples/headers).

 This example demonstrates various ways of prepending compiled output with commented headers that contain some data.
-Investigate the `build.json` file to see details on how to setup the build.
+Investigate the `📄 build.json` file to see details on how to setup the build.

 This build compiles several JavaScript source files and prepends headers to them:

-- `script1.js` is compiled into `script1.min.js` and prepended by a one-line header with static text:
+- `📄 script1.js` is compiled to `📄 script1.min.js` and prepended by a one-line header with static text:
 ```JS
 /* This is a simple, one-line header. */
 ```

-- `script2.js` is compiled into `script2.min.js` and prepended by a multi-line header  with static text:
+- `📄 script2.js` is compiled to `📄 script2.min.js` and prepended by a multi-line header  with static text:
 ```JS
 /* This is a
  * multiline
  * header. */
 ```

-- `script3.js` is compiled into `script3.min.js` and prepended by a multi-line header containing variables extracted from the source file:
+- `📄 script3.js` is compiled to `📄 script3.min.js` and prepended by a multi-line header containing variables extracted from the source file:
 ```JS
 /* This is a multiline header
  * that uses some variables.